How to Road Trip the West Coast of Scotland

 How much time do I need to road trip the West Coast of Scotland?

-I would recommend a minimum of a week to properly explore the West Coast of Scotland, though 10-days would better.
-It completely depends on the activities you’re planning - for example, you might need an extra day in Fort William to climb Ben Nevis.
-Or you want more time to explore each corner of Skye.
-My advice is choose your activities, then plan your itinerary accordingly.
+I would recommend a minimum of a week to properly explore the West Coast of Scotland, though 10 days would be better.
+It entirely depends on the activities you’re planning - for example, you might need an extra day in Fort William to climb Ben Nevis.
+Or do you want more time to explore each corner of Skye?
+My advice is to choose your activities and then plan your itinerary accordingly.

 Do I need a car to road trip the West Coast of Scotland?